alexismorin/A-Better-Actor/README.md

 ![setup](images/setup.png)

 If you're using (and realistically you're most probably doing that) a different Skeleton, you can simply duplicate and retarget the included *A Better Actor* [Unity Animator](https://docs.unity3d.com/Manual/Retargeting.html) or [Unreal Animation Blueprint](https://docs.unrealengine.com/en-us/Engine/Animation/RetargetingDifferentSkeletons) and associated animations to your new rig - Note that if you're missing some animations you can always use the royalty-free ones in the package!
-Pester me if
+Message me if you need more help setting things up.

 Your character set up, it's now only a question of adding them to your Timeline/Sequence, matching them to a Signal (Unity) or Event (Unreal) track and calling the events/signals below.
 While the plugin is easily extensible, these are the built-in ones included for your convenience: